Dan role: Guimen Dan

 The Guimen Dan (闺门旦, "boudoir-door role") is the role of the virtuous lady.
 They are usually young and unmarried women that have high social status.
-Guimen Dan focus more on singing and they have little movement.
-They sing in a very high pitched and piercing voice.
+Guimen Dan focus more on singing, with little movement.
+They sing in a very high-pitched and piercing voice.
 Opera schools in China have difficulty recruiting students for this kind of role, since it requires a good voice, good looks, and a good height.
 The most famous Guimen Dan of the last century was Mei Lanfang.
 Examples of Guimen roles are Du Liniang (杜丽娘) from The Peony Pavilion (牡丹亭) and Wang Baochuan (王宝钏) from Wujiapo (武家坡).

 Zheng Dan

-The Zheng Dan (正旦, "straight role"), also known as Qingyi (青衣, "verdant-clad") (Note: Qing is a color without direct translation into English.
-It is a single color of which both green and blue (and some shades of black) are considered shades.
-See Blue-green distinction in language.) is the role of middle-aged women.
-The characters are mostly married, dignified and elegant women and are mainly the roles of wives and mothers.
-Similar to Guimen Dan, Qingyi's performance is characterized by singing and speeches, and the range of motion is relatively small.
+The Zheng Dan (正旦, "straight role"), also known as Qingyi (青衣, "verdant-clad") (Note: Qing (青) is a color without direct translation into English.
+It is a single color used to describe shades of green, blue (and some shades of black).
+The term predates the blue-green distinction in modern Standard Chinese and is now considered to be adjacent to cyan, although it is still used in noun phrases and as an intensifier.
+See Blue-green distinction in language.) is the role of middle-aged women with status, typically wives and mothers.
+The characters are mostly married and portrayed as dignified, virtuous, and elegant.
+Similar to Guimen Dan, Qingyi's performance is characterized by singing and speeches with a relatively small range of motion.
 They are also required to not show their teeth or move their dresses when they perform.

+Wushan Dan

+In Teochew opera, in addition to the qingyi role type shared with Peking opera and other Chinese operas, there is a unique subtype: a qingyi who wears a black or dark‑blue gown, known as "wushan" (烏衫).
+This term exists only in Teochew opera.
+In the Chaoshan dialect, "wu" means black, so the name carries a strong local flavour.
+Performers of the wushan role usually portray married middle‑aged women who live in hardship and endure great suffering, for example, Li Sanniang (李三娘) in Meeting by the Well (井邊會).
+Their performances emphasise sorrow, vocal skill, and acting technique.

+While the standard qingyi typically represents dignified, virtuous women, the wushan in Teochew opera is characterised by a "tragic, emotional" style.
+Historically, the label has been almost synonymous with "women of bitter fate."
+As the Teochew saying goes, "When the wushan steps on stage, tears begin to fall (烏衫出棚目汁滴), highlighting how the tragic experiences and powerful performances of wushan characters move audiences to deep empathy and tears.